Tim de Zeeuw: Research

 Together with W. van Saarloos and L. Peletier, he co-founded the Lorentz Center, the International Center for Astronomy, Mathematics and Physics, in Leiden, and served on its steering committee for a decade.

+De Zeeuw chaired the Board of the UK/NL/ES Isaac Newton Group of Telescopes on La Palma from 1999–2002.

 De Zeeuw served on the HST Time Allocation Committee, chaired the Space Telescope Institute Council for four years and also served on the board of directors of the US-based Association of Universities for Research in Astronomy.
 Between 2003 and 2006 he was a member of ESO's governing body, the Council, and chaired the Council Scientific Strategy Working Group.
 In this capacity he contributed to the development of ESO's strategic goals in 2004 and to changes in the ESO committee structure including the new terms of reference for the STC and OPC.
 He was the principal author of a report to Council outlining three scenarios for ESO's future role in European astronomy.
 In 2006/07 he chaired the Science Vision Working Group set up by ASTRONET, an ERA-NET activity funded by the European Commission and set up by funding agencies in Europe.
 The Science Vision Working Group established a global European Science Vision for Astronomy for the next 20 years.